 Some AWESOME news!

 This is the cool part – after visiting EWG, I hit Google and saw that Yahoo!
 Shine released a list with some affordable sunscreen suggestions from EWG for 2012.
 I popped back over to the EWG to confirm, but couldn’t find the affordable list posted at their site.
 I emailed EWG to double check about the safe affordable list and they confirmed that they did indeed release that list to Shine.

 I think the affordable list should be on the main safe sunscreen site, but having a list of affordable sunscreens at all is better than nothing.
 The list that EWG provided Yahoo!
 Shine contains 15 affordable but still safe and recommended sunscreens.

 EWG and I also agreed on a couple of others, including Purple Prairie SunStuff SPF 30 and Nature’s Gate – although they picked Nature’s Gate Aqua Block Sunscreen Lotion, Fragrance-Free, SPF 50, while I chose Nature’s Gate Mineral Sportblock SPF 20.

-As for EWG’s other top safe and still affordable picks this year, choices include…
+EWG’s other top safe & affordable picks this year include

 - Babyganics Cover Up Baby Sunscreen For Face and Body 50 SPF – $1.79 per oz.